And greetings once again to you, music lovers all across the fruited plain.

 And of course, what difference does that make?

-And that's the word in the headline to refocus on jobs.
+Yeah, I just, he's going to embark on another campaign-type tour to, and that's the word in the headline: to refocus on jobs.

-He's gonna go out and tell people that he's refocusing on jobs.
+He's going to go out and tell people that he's refocusing on jobs.

-He's gonna go out and have campaign style appearances where he's telling people he's working hard on jobs now.
+He's going to go out and have campaign-style appearances where he's telling people he's working hard on jobs now.

 Look at the gun thing bit the dust.